strands-project/strands_perception_people/wheelchair_detector/README.md

 ## Dependencies
 * A decent GPU (the ones on our side pcs will do :D)
 * CUDA (tested with 7.5 download here https://developer.nvidia.com/cuda-downloads)
-* CUDNN (Recommended, but optional.
-You need to register for this. download the archive, put it somewhere and export the correct paths for theano to find http://deeplearning.net/software/theano/library/sandbox/cuda/dnn.html This might result in a lower power consumption.)
+* CUDNN (HIGHLY RECOMMENDED.
+Without this the detector will not go beyond 4fps, while with it, it has no problems keeping up with the laser frequency.
+You need to register for this, download the archive, put it somewhere and export the correct paths for theano to find http://deeplearning.net/software/theano/library/sandbox/cuda/dnn.html)

 ## Running the detector